hoopers-club/hoopers/src/pages/posts/frontpage/2021-09-29-map-court-teste-braga-courtimage-public-assets-frontpage-mrf20200522_dsf1286-jpg-productname-tee-productprice-19-productdescription-t-shirt-hoopers-productlink-https-hoopers-store-collections-t-shirts-products-aim-highe.md

   Check our projects and learn more about their stories.
-productName: Summer 21 T-Shirt
+productName: summer 21 t-shirt
 productPrice: 25
-productDescription: |+
+productDescription: >-
+  Made with love for our community.

+  We work together with urban artists to release exclusive and limited editions.

-  We hit the streets to find out what the community is asking for.
+  We work together with the community to launch exactly what they are looking for.

+  Shop our classics and our latest collections.

   Check our store.
 productImage: /assets/uploads/marcia_homepage_gradient.png
 productLink: https://hoopers.store/collections/t-shirts/products/t-shirt-hoopers-summer
 ---